-Because of the Centre Commitment, all Centre College students are guaranteed the opportunity to study abroad at least once.
+Because of the Centre Commitment, all Centre College students are guaranteed the opportunity to at least once.
 During the 2016-17 academic year, a special group of students did just that: all ten members of the ninth generation of Posse Scholars at Centre have studied abroad or are studying abroad this year—including their faculty mentor, Associate Professor of Education Sarah Murray.

 Posse is a college access and leadership development program that provides mentoring for talented high school leaders from underrepresented urban populations.
 Each year, Posse sends groups of ten students each to 55 liberal arts colleges throughout the country.
 Centre’s Posse scholars come from Boston, though other Posse scholars hail from such cities as Atlanta, Chicago, Los Angeles, New Orleans and Washington, D.C.